Why are Fossil Fuels a Non-renewable Resource

 So where do fossil fuels come from? – As their collective name indicates, “fossil fuels” are formed from the preserved remains of long dead plants, animals and creatures whose remains are buried deep underground.
 Over the course of tens of millions of years, these carbon-based deposits have been converted by the combined effect of heat, pressure and bacterial action gradually changing this dead plant matter into a combustible organic fuel such as coal, crude oil, and natural gas.
 Then nearly all fossil fuels are derived from dead organic matter.

-The coal, petroleum oil and natural gas we use today took millions of year to form and all contain carbon.
-We can’t make more of it in a short time.
+The coal, petroleum oil and natural gas we use today took millions of year to form and all contain carbon and we can’t make more of it in a short space of time.
 That’s why these types of fuel sources are called non-renewable.

 Today, people all around the world use these naturally occurring fuels to meet nearly all of their energy needs, such as powering cars, producing electricity for light and for heating their homes.
 They generate energy and heat through burning in air or with oxygen derived from air called “combustion”.
 The energy released can then be used for a variety of purposes.